neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 	prototype(MyImage).width = '500px'
 	prototype(MyImage).height = '500px'

-Now, when the above prototype is instanciated, the instanciated object will have all the properties of the prototype copied.
+Now, when the above prototype is instantiated, the instantiated object will have all the properties of the prototype copied.
 This is illustrated through the following example::

 	someImage = MyImage